hledger

 2023-02-01 GOODWORKS CORP in:salary $1000 $2000

-If you are new to bookkeeping, accounting, or plain text accounting: these are valuable skills, and they do take some time to master.
+Get Started has more detailed help.
+If you are new to bookkeeping, accounting, or plain text accounting, know that these are valuable skills, which take time to master.
 With practice, more doc reading, and support/discussion, you will gradually

 • build up a set of account names best suited to you